enzymejs/enzyme/docs/api/ShallowWrapper/simulate.md

 - Even though the name would imply this simulates an actual event, `.simulate()` will in fact target the component's prop based on the event you give it.
 For example, `.simulate('click')` will actually get the `onClick` prop and call it.
+- As noted in the function signature above passing a mock event is optional.
+Keep in mind that if the code you are testing uses the event for something like, calling `event.preventDefault()` or accessing any of its properties you must provide a mock event object with the properties your code requires.